MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/verify-microsoft-edge-program.md

 ### Verify Business

-Business verification confirms that the enrolling company is a legitimate business entity and at the stated address.
+Business verification confirms that the enrolling company is a legitimate business entity and at the address in the application.

 #### Suggestions

 Submit one of the following documents for business verification:

-* Formation documents, such as articles of incorporation, partnership deed.
+* Formation documents, such as articles of incorporation, or partnership deed.
 * Franchise or agency appointment letters.
 * Government issued letter, license, business registration, or tax registration certificate.
 * Lease or tenancy documents.